sidestepism/Vibrat-o-matic/readme.md

 Vibrat-o-matic makes singing fun!
 This tool stimulate muscles around neck and stomach to generate a clean vibrato easily.
 You can control, record and replay where to put vibrato and how strong vibrato you sing with.

+Vibrat-o-matic is built on [openEMSstim](https://github.com/PedroLopes/openEMSstim), open-hardware platform for controling EMS device.
+This is open source project and we appriciate if you give leave some advices, problems, PR or typo fixes on [Issues](https://github.com/sidestepism/Vibrat-o-matic/issues) page.

 ## Architecture

 ![](images/architecture.png)